Supermaxman/pytorch-gleam/README.md

   --trainer.gpus 1 \
   --trainer.default_root_dir models/covid-stance
 ```
-Your model will train, with TensorBoard logging all metrics, and a checkpoint will be saved upon completion.
+Your model will train, with [TensorBoard](https://www.tensorflow.org/tensorboard) logging all metrics, and a checkpoint will be saved upon completion.

-### Step 4: Evaluate Experiment
+### Step 3: Evaluate Experiment
 You can easily evaluate your system on a test collection as follows:
 ```bash
 gleam-test \